-- Google Search Console and the Structured Data Enhancements report
+- How To Read Your Google Search Console Structured Data Report

-If users can access the content at more than one variation of your URL — without being redirected — that means there are multiple versions of your website accessible to search engines.
+If users can access your content at more than one variation of your URL — without being redirected — that means there are multiple versions of your website accessible to search engines.

 Having multiple versions of your site live and visible to search engines could create duplicate content issues and split your link equity.
 If you find that’s the case, make it a priority to implement 301 redirects to point all variations to one primary format (the canonical URL).

 While we’re on the subject of duplications, we should talk about canonical tags.

 To be clear — I’m not talking about a duplicate version of your website, like in the section above.
 Here, I’m talking about duplicate content at the page level.

 There are legitimate reasons to intentionally have pages with the same or very similar content to serve different visitors.
 For instance, you might want to send US-based searchers and Canadian-based searchers to different pages where the only appreciable difference is the currency.

 On the other hand, it’s common for content management systems to generate multiple URLs for the same page of content automatically.
 Whether or not those additional pages actually exist, search engines interpret each URL as a different page and may be confused by what it interprets as “duplicate” content.